TheSoundCoder/GameChatBalancer/Manual.md

 # GameChatBalancer - Build

 ## What you need
-You can find links to products I used and a rogh cost indication in the [Readme.md](https://github.com/TheSoundCoder/GameChatBalancer/blob/master/README.md#material).
+You need the following things to bould your own GameChatBalancer:

 - 1 Arduino or compatible microcontroller.
 I recommend a **Seeed Xiao SAMD21 Cortex M0+**
 - 1 Linear potentiometer with a low tolarance for the best result.
 I used a **Alpha RV16AF20KB10KM** (tolerance: +-5%)